I Love You Phillip Morris

-I Love You Phillip Morris is a 2009 black comedy film based on a 1980s and 1990s real-life story of con artist, impostor and multiple prison escapee Steven Jay Russell, as played by Jim Carrey.
+I Love You Phillip Morris is a 2009 American biographical romantic comedy film based on the 1980s and 1990s real-life story of con artist, impostor and multiple prison escapee Steven Jay Russell, as played by Jim Carrey.
 While incarcerated, Russell falls in love with his fellow inmate, Phillip Morris (Ewan McGregor).
 After Morris is released from prison, Russell escapes from prison four times to be reunited with Morris.

-The film was adapted from the 2003 book I Love You Phillip Morris: A True Story of Life, Love, and Prison Breaks by Steve McVicker.
-The film is the directorial debut of John Requa and Glenn Ficarra.
-It grossed $20 million worldwide and received generally positive reviews from critics.
-For their writing, Requa and Ficarra received a nomination for the Writers Guild of America Award for Best Adapted Screenplay.
-It is an international co-production of France and the United States.
+The film was directed by John Requa and Glenn Ficarra in their directorial debut, adapted from the 2003 non-fiction novel I Love You Phillip Morris: A True Story of Life, Love, and Prison Breaks by Steve McVicker.

+I Love You Phillip Morris premiered at the 2009 Sundance Film Festival on January 18, 2009, before being released by LD Entertainment and Roadside Attractions on December 3, 2010 in the United States, and at the Director's Fortnight of the 62nd Cannes Film Festival in France.
+It grossed $20 million worldwide and received generally positive reviews from critics, with Carrey's performance received particular praise.
+For numerous accolades, the film won the GLAAD Media Award for Outstanding Film – Limited Release at the 22nd GLAAD Media Awards, and received a nomination for the Writers Guild of America Award for Best Adapted Screenplay to Requa and Ficarra.

 Plot

 Steven Jay Russell is on his deathbed, recalling the events of his life that led him to this point.
 He spent his early adult years in Virginia Beach as a police officer.
 He plays the organ at church, has unenthusiastic sex with his wife, Debbie, and spends his off-hours searching for his biological mother, who had placed him for adoption as a child.
 Steven locates his biological mother, but she rejects him.
 He then quits the police force and moves to Texas and works for Sysco, the family business.

 After a car crash on the way from a homosexual tryst, Steven leaves his family and life behind, though he keeps in touch with his wife and young daughter, and explores the world as his true self – a gay man.
 He moves to Miami, where he finds a boyfriend, Jimmy, and they adopt a luxurious lifestyle.
 To keep themselves in the style to which they have become accustomed, Steven becomes a con man.
 He is pursued by the police, and, after jumping off a parking garage, is sent to prison, where he falls in love with inmate Phillip Morris.

 Steven cannot bear to be separated from Phillip.
 After being released, he helps get Phillip freed from prison by posing as a lawyer, then attains wealth by fraudulently acquiring a position as Chief Financial Officer of a large medical management company called USAMM (United States of America Medical Management).